-The application deadline for matriculation in September 2019 was January 2019.
-The Stanford graduate online application is currently closed and will reopen in mid-September 2019 for matriculation in September 2020.
+The Stanford graduate online application is now open for matriculation in September 2020.
+The application deadline is January 7, 2020.
 Applicants who are offered admission to MIP may only matriculate in Autumn Quarter in any given academic year.

 Knight-Hennessy Scholars Application Deadline

 The Knight-Hennessy Scholars (KHS) program will annually identify a group of 75 high-achieving students from around the world to receive three years of full funding to pursue a wide range of graduate studies at Stanford, including MIP and our joint and dual degree options.
 Applicants must submit separate applications to both KHS and MIP.
-For matriculation in September 2020, applications to KHS are due by October 9, 2019, and applications to MIP are due in early January 2020 (please check for exact deadline).
+For matriculation in September 2020, applications to KHS are due by October 10, 2019, and applications to MIP are due by December 10, 2019.